 Chitralekha Zutshi specializes in Modern South Asia, with particular expertise in Islamicate identities and culture, nationalism and national movements, and historical thought and practice.
-She has spoken and published widely on the interrelationships among these ideas in the context of Kashmir, including in The Journal of Asian Studies, Modern Asian Studies, The Indian Economic and Social History Review, and Economic and Political Weekly, among other journals.
+She has spoken and published widely on the interrelationships among these ideas in the context of Kashmir.
+Her articles have appeared in The Journal of Asian Studies, Modern Asian Studies, The Indian Economic and Social History Review, and Economic and Political Weekly, among other journals.
+She contributes a regular column on Kashmir, entitled Kashmir Journal, to the site KashmirConnected.
 She received her PhD in History from Tufts University.

-Her first book, entitled Languages of Belonging: Islam, Regional Identity, and the Making of Kashmir, was published by Permanent Black, New Delhi (2003); Hurst & Co., London (2004); and Oxford University Press, New York (2004).
+Her previous book, entitled Languages of Belonging: Islam, Regional Identity, and the Making of Kashmir, was published by Permanent Black, New Delhi (2003); Hurst & Co., London (2004); and Oxford University Press, New York (2004).
 The paperback edition of the book was published in 2011 by Permanent Black, New Delhi.
 It is now available in Kindle and at the Apple Bookstore.

 Several fellowships have supported her research over the years, including the National Endowment for the Humanities Fellowship (2005-2006), the Kluge Fellowship at the Library of Congress (2008), and a Senior Research fellowship from the American Institute of Indian Studies (2014-15) for her current book project.
 A winner of the 2014 Plumeri Award for Faculty Excellence at the College of William and Mary, she also serves on the International Advisory Board of South Asia: Journal of South Asian Studies.